 For example, courses suitable for managers are designed:

-to be pragmatic and enable managers to make sense of their role and gain immediate feedback by practising tools and techniques in work-based leadership tasks.
+to be pragmatic and enable managers to make sense of their role and gain immediate feedback by practising tools and techniques in work-based leadership tasks

 As a result, participants need to be in a management position to attend a course suitable for managers.

+Any course for managers is designed for staff who are currently in managerial roles.
 We cannot make exceptions to the audience criteria.